 What follows is the practical mechanics on pledging and how it works at the Advent.
 If you have been pledging for decades, you may skip the rest of the brochure.
 If you haven’t, or if you have questions about how pledging works at the Advent, please read onwards!

-In any case, please return your pledge card to the Advent in a collection plate or by mail, no later than the December 1, the First Sunday of Advent.
+In any case, please return your pledge card to the Advent in a collection plate or by mail, no later than November 30, the First Sunday of Advent.

 Membership at the Advent